 I wrote about a batch of these boundary-pushers last September in The next big thing… There was a wine from Kazakstan, Czech Pinot Noir, Azores wine from 100-year-old vines, orange wine from the Mosel, German Chardonnay, wine from an exceedingly rare Greek grape, mould-breaking Canadian wines, Turkish rosé – none, of course, destined to be the next big thing, but all worthy of being the next niche thing.
 Today I bring you another: Australian Assyrtiko.

 Jim Barry Clare Valley Assyrtiko 2016 is not only the sole Assyrtiko in Australia, it’s the only Assyrtiko wine outside Greece, as far as anyone knows.
-I discovered earlier this year when researching a piece on Greek Assyrtiko for Decanter magazine (August issue) that Larry Rodenborn of Tryphon Vineyards in the Tahoe National Forest in the US planted 60 vines in 2015, but it turned out that only a few had survived because they had got root-bound in their temporary pots before they were planted.
-Clairvaux Vineyard, home to Trappist Cistercian monks in Claifornia, has a little Assyrtiko, but doesn’t make a varietal wine from it.
+I discovered earlier this year when researching a piece on Greek Assyrtiko for Decanter magazine (August issue) that Larry Rodenborn of Tryphon Vineyards in the Tahoe National Forest in the US planted 60 vines in 2015.
+But when I contacted him to find out how they were doing it turned out that only a few had survived because they had got root-bound in their temporary pots before they were planted.
+Clairvaux Vineyard, home to Trappist Cistercian monks in California, has a little Assyrtiko, but doesn’t make a varietal wine from it.

 Introducing new vines to Australia is no walk in the park.
 Having tasted Assyrtiko for the first time on holiday on Santorini in 2006, Peter Barry collected two cuttings from the island 18 months later.
 Back in Australia they went into mandatory quarantine for two years.
 A year on again (do keep up: we’ve reached February 2011) Peter collected 32 buds from the two mother vines and had them grafted on to 30 Riesling vines in two vineyards in Clare Valley.
 Finally, in August 2011, five years to the day after Peter Barry had drunk his first glass on Santorini, the Barrys planted half a hectare of Assyrtiko in their Lodge Hill Vineyard.
 They now have nearly seven hectares of Assyrtiko across four sites in Clare Valley and their first commercial release: 11,500 litres of 2016 (which followed 1,100 litres in 2015 and just 15 litres in 2014).